HeWeMel/nographs/docs/source/gadgets.rst

 The functions and classes explained in this section ease the adaption of existing graphs, especially for quick tests with some small examples.

-They do not belong to the core of NoGraphs and are not needed for productive use of the library.
+They do not belong to the core of NoGraphs, are not needed for productive use of the library, and are only gradually typed.

 .. _edge_gadgets: